spaceml-org/Curator-Unlabeled-Image-Search-Guide/README.md

 ![curator_banner](https://user-images.githubusercontent.com/66165810/132762978-895e7c3c-4377-47ab-bbce-72bc17e94f79.png)

 # Curator, the guide
-This is a guide for SpaceML’s machine learning pipeline that has seven components:  GIBS Downloader, Self-Supervised Learner (SSL), Image Similarity Search, Index & Search (GCP), Worldview Search Chrome Extension, Swipe Labeler and Active Labler.
+This is a guide for SpaceML’s machine learning pipeline that has seven components which are summarized below.
 Each program serves a different role in the pipeline from downloading satellite images and labeling images to training a machine learning model, improving an existing model and doing image similarity search.
 These programs can be used altogether but you can also utilize just one of them or a few of them according to your needs.
 Throughout this guide, we will showcase a few ways to combine this pipeline.

 ## Program description & guide
 ### 1. [GIBS Downloader](https://github.com/spaceml-org/GIBS-Downloader)